-Your greenslip insurer will notify Roads & Maritime Services (RMS) electronically that you have purchased your CTP green slip, even if you are registering the car for the first time.
+Your greenslip insurer will notify Roads and Maritime Services (RMS) electronically that you have purchased your CTP green slip, even if you are registering the car for the first time.
 You no longer need to present a hard copy green slip receipt.

-A Blue Slip is required for vehicles being transferred from interstate or being re-registered after the registration has been cancelled.
+A blue slip is required for vehicles being transferred from interstate or being re-registered after the registration has been cancelled.
 Vehicle registration is cancelled if it is not renewed within three months of expiry.

 Where a blue slip is required, the RMS no longer requires a hard copy of the blue slip before proceeding with the vehicle registration.
 Even though most blue slips are sent electronically, you still need to go to Service NSW or motor registry with other required material.